floraison/flor/doc/launching.md

 Comma and pipe are interchangeable "or" operators within the wait strings.

 Examples of the `#launch` and `wait:` combination can be seen in [spec/unit/waiter_launch_spec.rb](../spec/unit/waiter_launch_spec.rb).
 Examples of `wait:` arguments can be seen in [spec/unit/waiter_spec.rb](../spec/unit/waiter_spec.rb).

+BUT, if you are launching from a flor unit/scheduler shared the database with another unit/scheduler instance, `#launch` and `#wait` only see message in their own unit.
+SO you have to use a different, narrower, set of wait directives.

+* `wait: 'tasker:alice'` - wait for a task to reach tasker alice, returns a Flor::Pointer instance (or times out)
+* `wait: '0_0 tasker:alice'` - wait for a task to reach tasker alice at node 0_0, returns a Flor::Pointer instance (or times out)
+* `wait: 'tag:stage-a'` - wait for the tag "stage-a" to be reached, returns a Flor::Pointer instance
+* `wait: 'status:active'` - wait for the execution to be active, returns a Flor::Execution instance (or times out)
+* `wait: 'status:terminated'` - wait for execution to be terminated

+See [multi_instance.md](multi_instance.md) for information and suggestions about such multi flor instance deployments.
+The spec [waiter_multi_spec.rb](../spec/unit/waiter_multi_spec.rb) explores a two instance setup, with one passive and one active flor instance.

 ## nolaunch: